bootstrap-vue/bootstrap-vue/src/components/card/README.md

 The `<b-card>` prop `img-src` places an image on the top of the card, and use the `img-alt` prop to specify a string to be placed in the image's `alt` attribute.
-The image specified by the `img-src` prop will be responsive and will adjust it's width when the width of the card is changed.
+The image specified by the `img-src` prop will be responsive and will adjust its width when the width of the card is changed.

 Alternatively you can manually place images inside `<b-card>` using the sub-component `<b-card-img>`.
 See the kitchen sink example below for usage.